 I would also suggest trying to make sure homework assignments are worthwhile.
 That means keeping them clear and easy enough that they can be completed at home, and demanding enough that they can lead to learning.

-For instance, in the primary grades I don’t accept the research finding that homework doesn’t improve reading.
-That certainly is usually true, but there have been exceptions.
+For instance, in the primary grades I don’t surrender to the research finding that homework doesn’t improve reading.
+That is usually true, but there are exceptions.
 For example, Keith Topping’s work on sending home reading books for nightly fluency practice with 7-year-olds suggests one possibility.
 Set it up so kids have someone at home to read aloud to nightly.

 Or, a suburban principal I know had the parents of first-graders focused on practicing sight vocabulary for about 10 minutes per night.
 Amazing how that sped up these young children’s reading development—freeing up teacher time to focus on more complex aspects of reading.

 Final word: I was working with a middle school last year where the textbook-based math homework was often incomplete because neither students nor parents knew what to do!
-I’m not complaining about the lack of home math knowledge here, but about unclear assignments.
-That kind of confusion often happens in the primary grades with reading worksheets, too.
-I’ve seen mothers cry over that one—they just want to help their kids and they feel stupid and embarrassed when they can’t.
-The lack of written directions, since the little ones can’t read yet, can be a real problem with moms.
+I’m not complaining about a lack of parental math knowledge here, but about unclear assignments.
+The same kind of confusion often happens in the primary grades with homework worksheets, too.
+I’ve seen mothers cry over that one—they just want to help their kids and feel stupid and embarrassed when they can’t.
+The lack of written directions on homework can be a real problem for moms and dads.
+There might not be directions because it is supposed that the little ones can't read them, or that the older ones will remember how to do the task later when they are home.
+But lack of homework directions often means the homework cannot get done.
 Please look hard at your assignments and make sure someone who is not a teacher can figure out what is required.
 It matters.